dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 [intermediate nupkg]: https://github.com/dotnet/source-build/blob/master/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md

-## Incorporate the new repo into the Source-Build dependency tree
+## Incorporate the new repo into the source build dependency tree

-Once your repo can be source-built, it is time to register it into the Source-Build dependency tree.
+Once your repo can be source-built, it is time to register it into the source build dependency tree.
 The graph of the product is defined by the `eng/Version.Details.xml` files.
 This dependency graph starts at [dotnet/installer](https://github.com/dotnet/installer/blob/main/eng/Version.Details.xml).
 The dependendecies of repos declared in these files are walked and the